Margaret S. Collins: Early life

-Margaret S. Collins was born on September 4, 1922, in Institute, West Virginia.
-Collins was the fourth child of Rollins James and Luella Bolling James.
+Margaret S. Collins was born on September 4, 1922, in Institute, West Virginia, the fourth child of Rollins James and Luella Bolling James.
 Institute was described as an all-Black town and a college town.
 As a result, there were many educated Black people in Institute, West Virginia.
 Collins's father, Rollins James, earned his bachelor's degree from West Virginia State University and his master's degree from Tuskegee Institute, both historically Black universities.
 With these degrees, James worked with George Washington Carver for a while.
 James then taught Vocational Agriculture at West Virginia State, ran the poultry program at West Virginia State, taught at West Virginia State's laboratory high school, and was a county agent for the UDSA.
 Collins's mother, Luella James, wanted to become an archaeologist but her studies at West Virginia State were limited because of her gender; she later dropped out of college.

 From an early age Collins was fascinated by zoology.
 Inspired by naturalist Ernest Thompson Seton's books, Two Little Savages and Rolf in the Woods, Collins would explore the woods and barn near her childhood home in order to collect insects.
-When Collins was just 6 years old, she was recognized as a child prodigy; as a result of this achievement, she was given access to the book collections at West Virginia State University's Library.
+When Collins was just six years old, she was recognized as a child prodigy; as a result of this achievement, she was given access to the book collections at West Virginia State University's Library.
 Collins's impressive intellect and university level reading skill allowed her to skip two grades and graduate high school early.
 At 14 years old, Collins graduated from West Virginia State University's Laboratory High School.